-Multi-tiered System of Support (MTSS) Multi-tiered models of support is a decision making framework intended to give educators a platform to evaluate students examining data to identify strengths and areas of growth.
-This analysis determines what supports are needed for each student.
-These supports will be provided in both small group and individual settings, and measured to determine if these supports are making a difference in improving children's acquisition of essential developmental skills.
+Our Levelled Tiered Support System provides a decision-makingframework intended to give educators a platform to evaluate students examining data to identify strengths and areas of growth.
+This analysis determines what support is neededfor each student.
+These supports will be facilitated in various ways, including individual intervention, group settings, push-in support and pull-out support.
+All of which are measured to determine if they are improving children's acquisition of essential developmental skills.